 Geoffrey Jones is the Isidor Straus Professor of Business History, and Faculty Chair of the School's Business History Initiative.
 He holds degrees of BA, MA and PhD from Cambridge University, UK.
 He has an honorary Doctorate in Economics and Business Administration from Copenhagen Business School, Denmark, and an honorary PhD from the University of Helsinki, Finland.
 He taught previously at the London School of Economics, and Cambridge and Reading Universities in the UK, and at Erasmus University Rotterdam in the Netherlands.
 He has held Visiting Professorships at Gakushuin University, Tokyo, and Universidad de los Andes, Bogota.
 Elsewhere at Harvard, he serves on the faculty committee of the Reischauer Institute of Japanese Studies, and on the Policy Committee of the David Rockefeller Center for Latin American Studies.

-Professor Jones researches the evolution and impact of global business.
-He has written extensively on the history of international entrepreneurship and multinational corporations, specializing in consumer products including beauty and fashion, as well as services such as banking and commodity trading.
+Professor Jones researches the evolution, impact and responsibility of global business.
+He has written on the history of international entrepreneurship and multinational corporations, specializing in consumer products including beauty and fashion, as well as services such as banking and commodity trading.
 He is a Fellow of the Academy of International Business.